futel/dialplan-functions/testplan/tests.md

 - # repeats context if top level
 - # plays previous context if not top level
 - * switches language

-Context tests for each context
-- each listed entry goes to appropriate context
-- each unlisted entry goes to appropriate context
-- each unavailable entry repeats context

 Specific context tests
 - outgoing operator